Bachelor of Science (Honours) in Applied Freshwater and Marine Biology

 GMIT honours (Level 8) qualifications are recognised worldwide for postgraduate entry.

-There is a six month work placement in Year three.
+There is a 10 week work placement in Year three, starting in mid-February.
 This course is recognised by The Teaching Council for admission to the Higher Diploma in Education (HDip Ed).

 Students will be liable for an additional materials fee of €150 per year for certain full time programmes.
 This fee is not covered by Granting Authorities.
 Material Fees are not applicable to either Erasmus, Part-Time or Full time Non-EU students.

 Head of Department of Natural Resources and the Environment.